IgniteUI/indigo-design-docfx/en/components/input.md

 <img class="responsive-img" src="../images/input_searchbar.png" srcset="../images/input_searchbar@2x.png 2x" />
 `searchbar`

-The hint and simple presets in Sketch and Adobe XD offer choice between three distinct types: line style for a more airy look, border style for a more structured perception on solid color backgrounds, and boxed style which is most appropriate when the Input is placed on top of a vivid image to improve the readability of its content.
-Since we are deprecating the line style, in Figma we have only the border and box types available.
+In Figma we have two distinct types: border style for a more structured perception on solid color backgrounds and boxed style which is most appropriate when the Input is placed on top of a vivid image to improve the readability of its content.

 <img class="responsive-img" src="../images/input_border.png" srcset="../images/input_border@2x.png 2x" />
 `border`